kikeelectronico/RImodules/README.md

 Kicad library with electronics modules

 # Description
-RImodules is a library that contains several electronics modules that I have used on my projects
+RImodules is a library that contains several electronics modules that I have used on my projects and their Mouser Ref Number

 # Modules
 	- ESP8266 WIFI module